anywhichway/cryptozoa/README.md

 # Release History (reverse chronological order)

+v0.0.7 2017-07-17 ALPHA: Reduced `sign` and `verify` to use `SHA1` since anything higher than that does not seem to be compatible between browser and server.

 v0.0.6 2017-07-17 ALPHA: Added `'node-wbecrypto-ossl` on server to simplify initial development.
 Will make permanent if PeculiarVentures endorses production use.

 v0.0.5 2017-07-12 ALPHA: Converted WebCrypt keys to use PEM format.